manthanawgan/Input-Builder-Computational-Chemistry/README.md

 ## Acknowledgements

-- Project by Manthan and shashank
+- Project by @manthanawgan and @whoisshashank
 - Built with Python and Tkinter